Colour and music abound in hometown theatre success

 It takes its audience back to Genesis, the first book of the Bible's Old Testament.

 For the un-biblical, this recounts the story of the coat of many colours Jacob bestows on his youngest son Joseph, a dreamer.
-His jealous eleven brothers retaliate, selling him into slavery in Egypt.
+His jealous 11 brothers retaliate, selling him into slavery in Egypt.

 There Joseph dreams on, coming to the attention of the ruling Pharaoh, eventually assisting him to solve his crop woes.